fabiodellanna/docsify-poc/docs/README.md

 String (0..35)

 Contents of the recipient address lines, min.
 2 and max.
-5 address lines (the postcode and location fields are automatically taken across from the “Recipient” address block.
+5 address lines (the postcode and location fields are automatically taken across from the "Recipient" address block.

 \-